muranamihdk/denden_extension/README.md

 (* This feature depends on the Python-Markdown's footnotes extension.
 So you also need the markdown.extensions.footnotes or markdown.extensions.extra which includes the footnotes extension to enable the feature.)

 Den-Den Markdown adopts GFM style line break.
 This can be enabled by markdown.extensions.nl2br, which is included with the Python-Markdown.
+Den-Den Markdown also adopts syntax of PHP Markdown Extra.
+This can be enabled by markdown.extensions.extra and markdown.extensions.sane_lists, which are also included in the Python-Markdown Library.

 The following syntax of Den-Den Markdown is not implemented in denden_extension.